Understanding the causes of high blood pressure

-Professor Touyz’s specific focus is on hypertension, which affects about 16 million people in the UK and is a major risk factor for cardiovascular disease.
+Professor Touyz’s specific focus is on hypertension, which affects over 14 million people in the UK and is a major risk factor for cardiovascular disease.
 “Hypertension is the biggest contributor to the global burden of disease,” she says.
 “There is a need to better understand the mechanisms of the disease and to develop new therapies.”

 Professor Touyz and her team believe that one of the mechanisms behind vascular damage in hypertension could be a certain type of enzyme.